Asymptotic freedom in the dephased charging of quantum batteries: Setup and figures of merit

-where $\hat{\rho}_{\mathrm{B}} \equiv \operatorname{Tr}_{\mathrm{C}}[\hat{\rho}]$ is the reduced density matrix of the battery, and the minimization $\min_{\hat{U}_{\mathrm{B}}}$ is taken over all possible unitaries acting in the battery's $2^N$-dimensional Hilbert space.
-Note that the dynamics given by Eq.~\eqref{maste eq} with the initial conditions Eq.~\eqref{eq:initstate} generates permutation invariant Dicke states of maximal angular momentum of the collective battery system which form a $(N+1)$-dimensional sub-space of the battery's full Hilbert space.
-Nonetheless, we choose to optimize over the full Hilbert space of the battery in the ergotropy calculation to ensure that the resulting quantity is the true upper limit of possible work extraction from the given battery state.
+Note that the dynamics given by Eq.~\eqref{maste eq}, with the initial conditions Eq.~\eqref{eq:initstate}, generate permutation invariant Dicke states of maximal angular momentum of the collective battery system, which form a $(N+1)$-dimensional sub-space of the battery's full Hilbert space.
+Nonetheless, we choose to optimize over the full Hilbert space of the battery in the ergotropy calculation (see Eq.~\eqref{erg}) to ensure that the resulting quantity is the true upper limit of possible work extraction from the given battery state.

 In addition to energy and ergotropy, which serve as standard figures of merit, another important parameter characterizing the charging performance of a quantum battery is the charging time $\tau$.
 We define $\tau$ as the characteristic timescale over which the battery approaches its maximum (steady-state) energy.
 Operationally, $\tau$ is extracted by fitting the time-coarse-grained energy dynamics to an exponentially damped function,